xxdamianxx/damianMessiah/README.md

 8. Maintain a miltary consisting of 5% of the total population.

-9. Promote the social justice and hapiness of all humans.
+9. Promote the social justice and happiness of all humans.

 10. Ensure the Universal Armament of every citizen of Los Angeles.